UTMediaCAT/.github/profile/README.md

-## Hi there 👋

-Welcome to MediaCat!
-Learn more about our software in the [document wiki](https://github.com/UTMediaCAT/mediacat-docs/wiki)
+## Welcome to MediaCat!
+Learn more about our software in the [document wiki](https://github.com/UTMediaCAT/mediacat-docs/wiki) 👋

 <!--